Learning about sociology and anthropology doesn’t have to stop in the classroom or in the field.

-The Saint Louis University Department of of Sociology and Anthropology offers opportunities for you to get involved on campus, meet classmates with similar interests and get a jump start on your professional aspirations.
-We also work to ensure that you perform up to your potential and stay on track for graduation.
+The SLU Department of Sociology and Anthropology offers opportunities to get involved on campus, meet classmates with similar interests and get a jump start on your professional aspirations.
+We also ensure that you perform up to your potential and stay on track for graduation.

 Anthropology Club

-The Anthropology Club was established by a group of anthropology students and faculty interested in learning more about the application and potential careers in the field, as well as the relevance anthropology has in both our studies and our lives outside of the classroom.
+A group of anthropology students and faculty established the Anthropology Club because they were interested in learning more about the application and potential careers in the field and the relevance anthropology has in both our studies and our lives outside of the classroom.

 To learn more, email sluanthroclub@gmail.com.